-We conduct experiments on five different test collections, namely Adhoc'99, Adhoc'98, TB'06, WT'13, and WT'14, which contain both types of runs (i.e., manual and automatic runs), as seen in Table \ref{table:group_runs_data}.
+We conduct experiments on five different test collections, namely Adhoc'99, Adhoc'98, TB'06, WT'13, and WT'14, which contain both types of runs (i.e., manual and automatic runs).
 We vary the number of groups and report respective $\tau_{ap}$, Max Drop scores (See {\bf Figure \ref{Figure:collection_variation}}), and the number of relevant documents (See {\bf Figure \ref{Figure:unique_document_all_collections}}), following Algorithm \ref {algorithm:ourmethod_I}.
 We do not report AUC since the AUC is not comparable across different collections.
-The top row of Figure \ref{Figure:collection_variation} considers both manual and automatic runs in the construction of a test collection and the bottom row only considers the automatic runs.
-We present results here using only MAP due to space constraints.
+The top row of Figure \ref{Figure:collection_variation} considers both manual and automatic runs in the construction of a test collection, while the bottom row only considers the automatic runs.
+We present results here using only MAP.

-From the Table \ref{table:group_runs_data}, we can see that the size of document collection for Adhoc'99 and Adhoc'98 test collection is very small ($\approx 0.5$ Million) compared to the size of document collection ($\approx 52$ Million) for WT'13 and WT'14 test collections.
+From Table \ref{table:group_runs_data}, we can see that the size of document collection for Adhoc'99 and Adhoc'98 test collection is very small ($\approx 0.5$ Million) compared to the size of document collection ($\approx 52$ Million) for WT'13 and WT'14 test collections.
 Although the number of unique relevant documents found depends on the number of topics, pool depth, and the number of participating groups, it is intuitive that for a fixed number of topics and pool depth, a larger document collection usually has a higher number of unique relevant documents.
 Therefore, the size of the document collection coupled with a varying number of participating groups will affect the reusability of a test collection.
 By observing Figure \ref{Figure:collection_variation} (top row), we can see that for Adhoc'98 and Adhoc'99 collections with both manual and automatic runs, we can achieve a $\tau_{ap}$ of 0.9 or above when there are 8 and 9 participating groups, respectively (i.e., approximately $20\%$ of the original number of participating groups for the respective test collections).
 However, for WT'13 and WT'14 datasets, we need 12 and 8 groups (Figure \ref{Figure:collection_variation}, top row), respectively, which is around on average $90\%$ of the original number of participating groups for those respective test collections.